Francis Morice

-Francis Henry Morice (1851 in La Colle, Canada – 19 June 1912 in Dunedin, Otago) was a New Zealand cricketer.
-He played 4 first-class matches for Wellington.
+Francis Henry Morice (1851 – 19 June 1912) was a New Zealand cricketer.
+He played four first-class matches for Wellington.

 Born in Canada, Morice was educated in England and Germany before moving to New Zealand in 1867.
 He worked from 1872 to 1892 as a police officer.
 At his sudden death of heart failure he was carrying out his duties as district agent for the Public Trustee and Official Assignee in Dunedin.
 He left a widow and several children.